State guaranteed loans in The Netherlands improve access to credit for companies during the coronavirus crisis.

 It is not ensured that the guarantee will be enforceable in case the loan defaults.
 The government checks whether the conditions of the guarantee were met after October calls the guarantee.
 In case the conditions of the guarantee were not met at the time the loan was granted, you may lose up to 100% of your outstanding capital.

-Currently we make a distinction between 2 types of projects with a Dutch state Guarantee: Fast track projects and standard projects.
+We made a distinction between 2 types of projects with a Dutch state Guarantee: Fast track projects and standard projects.

 In the table below we compare the characteristics between the 2 types of projects:

 B or C

 From A+ to C